These days, convenience is the name of the game, which is why we'll soon be accepting debit cards at our vending machines. Simply...

 Can you use a pre-paid Visa/Mastercard to purchase?

-No, but you will need to type in the billing zip code associated with the debit card being used to make the purchase.
+In most cases, no. For all transactions you will need to type in the billing zip code associated with the debit card being used to make the purchase.
+Some banking institutions require both a zip code and pin number be used.

 Is there a spending limit?